Man (band): Deaths

+Clive John, AKA Clint Space, died after a long fight against emphysema on 24 August 2011 in Hanover Street, Swansea, aged 66.

+Ken Whaley died from lung cancer on 8 May 2013, aged 66.

+Phil Ryan remained in the band until his death on 30 April 2016, aged 69.

+Deke Leonard died on 31 January 2017 at the age of 72.

+Will Youatt died peacefully in his sleep on 13 September 2017.

-Bassist John McKenzie died on 10 May 2020 at the age of 64.
+John McKenzie died on 10 May 2020 at the age of 64.

 Musical style

 Man's style combined elements of psychedelia, space rock and progressive music.
 With their debut album, Revelation, Man "positioned themselves between the space prog of Nektar and the acid-fried rock of Quicksilver Messenger Service".
 According to AllMusic, "Man were one of the most promising rock bands to come out of Wales in the early '70s.
 Along with Brinsley Schwarz, they helped establish the core of the pub rock sound, but they played louder and also had a progressive component to their work that separated them from many of their rivals."
-Member Martin Ace has denied that Man is a pub rock band, saying, "We ended up playing in pubs, but it would be completely false to lump us in with that scene.
+Member Martin Ace has denied that Man are a pub rock band, saying, "We ended up playing in pubs, but it would be completely false to lump us in with that scene.
 Dire Straits were a pub rock band, not us.
-Terry [Williams, a former member of Man] went on to join Rockpile, who were the definitive pub rock band, but we sounded nothing like them.”
+Terry [Williams, a former member of Man] went on to join Rockpile, who were the definitive pub rock band, but we sounded nothing like them."
 The BBC called Man a progressive rock band and "psych-prog titans".
 Classic Rock magazine called Man a jam band.
 Frank Zappa was an admirer of Man's music, and once described Man guitarist Micky Jones as "one of the 10 best guitarists in the world".